bigfix/developer.bigfix.com/site/pages/other/web-reports-api/wr_propagating.md

 ```

 The *Name*, *Category*, and *Source* are listed in the basic report list, and *Description*
-shows up if the question mark (?) next to it is clicked.
+shows if the question mark (?) next to it is clicked.
 If the category is blank, a
 suitable default is filled in, depending on the type of the report.
 A blank source
 just appears blank.
 URLParameters and Data depend on the Type tag.
 The type tag can be one of three